Potential Gains and Application Concerns… We’re pumped about Variable Primary-Flow Pumping.

 Variable Primary-Flow Pumping (VPFP) is a type of pumping design used in centralized chilled/hot water systems.
 It is a method of controlling the flow rate of water through the pipes to match the building's cooling/heating load and maintain a comfortable temperature, while minimizing energy consumption.
 In both chilled and hot water VPFP systems, the water pump varies its speed to meet the demand of the system; without the use of additional primary pumps to maintain flow to the plant equipment.

 This allows the system to operate more efficiently by reducing the amount of energy needed.
 To achieve this, flow meters and a bypass valve are utilized to control a minimum flow rate through the equipment.
-VPFP water system includes a differential pressure sensor within the piping network.
+VPFP water systems include a differential pressure sensor within the piping network.
 The sensors communicate with the control system to adjust the pump's speed and maintain a pressure differential setpoint.
 By maintaining differential pressure, the flow rate varies based on the building's cooling/heating demand, not only through the building but also through the plant equipment, reducing the amount of energy consumed by the pumps.

 Overall, VPFP systems offer energy savings compared to fixed-speed pumping systems or traditional variable primary-constant secondary systems, regardless of the building's cooling/heating demand.
 The use of VPFP can help to reduce the amount of energy needed to circulate water through the building's cooling/heating system, making it a popular choice for large commercial buildings with centralized water systems.